Bree-codes/BursaryApplicationProject/README.md

 # BursaryApplicationProject

-FUNCTIONALITIES OF THE ONLINE BURSARY APPLICATION SYSTEM
+FUNCTIONALITIES OF THE ONLINE BURSARY APPLICATION SYSTEM.

 1.User Authentication and Authorization:
         User registration and login